 The ISSP in Italy

-Italy is represented in the ISSP by Andrea Pedrazzani and Federico Vegetti of the University of Milan.
-Italian participation in the ‘Religion IV’ and ‘Social Inequality V’ modules in 2019 and the ‘Environment IV’ and ‘Health and Healthcare II’ modules in 2021 has been funded by the ‘2018-2022 Departments of Excellence’ government award granted to the Department of Social and Political Sciences of Milan.
+Italy is represented in the ISSP by Andrea Pedrazzani and Simona Guglielmi (University of Milano) and Federico Vegetti (University of Torino).
+The participation of Italy in the ‘Religion IV’ and ‘Social Inequality V’ modules in 2019 and the ‘Environment IV’ and ‘Health and Healthcare II’ modules in 2021 has been funded by the ‘2018-2022 Departments of Excellence’ government award granted to the Department of Social and Political Sciences of Milan.
 Sampling, fieldwork, and data management are handled and monitored by the Department.
-For more information about the ISSP survey in Italy, please contact Andrea Pedrazzani or Federico Vegetti.
+For more information about the ISSP survey in Italy, please contact Andrea Pedrazzani or Simona Guglielmi.

 The ISPP’s main goals are to:

 - Analyse stability and change in contemporary societies by studying the transformation of living conditions and the evolution of people’s opinions, attitudes and behaviours;

 - Provide a survey characterised by continuity over time (the survey is carried out annually) and wideness of scope (the survey involves countries in Europe, North and South America, Africa, Asia and Oceania);

 - Disseminate comparative data which meet high standards of scientific accuracy throughout the field of social sciences, in particular regarding its own forms of survey tool (questionnaires), sampling and data collection;

 - Improve the exposure and dissemination of data concerning social and political change amongst scholars, policy makers, administrators and the general public.